Amber Alert issued for teen in North Tonawanda

 The vehicle has been identified as a blue all-terrain 2015 Nissan Rogue with New York license plate number HPS3840.

-The child was taken under circumstances that police believe that lead police to believe that she is in imminent danger of serious harm or death.
+The child was taken under circumstances that lead police to believe that she is in imminent danger of serious harm or death.

 Anyone with any information on this abduction is asked to call the North Tonawanda Police Department at 716-692-4111 EXT 1 or dial 911 to provide information on a report or sighting.